Digital-Preservation-Finland/dpres-siptools-research/README.rst

 -------
 Install required RPM packages

-* gcc and openssl-devel are required to install M2Crypto
+* gcc, swig and openssl-devel are required to install M2Crypto
 * ImageMagick, file-5.30, and ffmpeg are required by dpres-ipt
 * dpres-xml-schemas is required for testing XML validation
 * file-scraper-full is required for testing file type detection::